-- (3) Radioactive hazardous materials that require further analysis in an EPHA include the radioactive materials listed in DOE-STD-1027-92 (DOE 1992) in quantities greater than the Category 3 values given in Attachment 1, Table A.1., of that Standard. - (4) In a few circumstances, the chemical toxicity of a radioactive substance may actually be of greater health concern than the potential radiation dose.
-Because the DOE Category 3 radionuclide thresholds are based on radiation dose alone, chemical toxicity may need to be considered when applying the screening values to very low-specific-activity radionuclides (or mixtures) that are known to also be chemically toxic.
+- DOE-STD-1027-92, Hazard Categorization and Accident Analysis Techniques for Compliance with DOE Order 5480.23, Nuclear Safety Analysis Reports (1997); - NA-1 SD G 1027, CN1, Guidance on Using Release Fraction and Modern Dosimetric Information Consistently with DOE STD 1027-92 (2011). - LA-12981-MS, Table of DOE-STD-1017-92 Hazard Category 3 Threshold Quantities for the ICRP-30 List of 7574 Radionuclides, LANL Fact Sheet (2002) - LA-12846-MS, Specific Activities and DOE-STD-1027-92 Hazard Category 2 Thresholds, LANL Fact Sheet (1994) - 4.
+The threshold screening quantities should not be used to eliminate from consideration very low-specific activity substances, such as depleted, natural, or low-enriched uranium in soluble forms.
+For those materials, chemical- not radiological-toxicity may be the dominant concern. - 5.
+In a few circumstances, the chemical toxicity of a radioactive substance may actually be of greater health concern than the potential radiation dose.
+Because the DOE Category 3 radionuclide thresholds are based on radiation dose alone, chemical toxicity may need to be considered when applying the screening values to very low specific activity radionuclides (or mixtures) that are known to also be chemically toxic.
 For practical purposes, the concern is limited to uranium of low enrichment in the form of compounds that are relatively soluble in body fluids (such as nitrates, fluorides, and sulfates).
 Depending on the exact proportions of the different uranium isotopes, the chemical toxicity concern becomes dominant as the nominal enrichment (235U weight percent) decreases through the range from about 16 percent to 5 percent.
 (Stannard, 1988).